2called-chaos/synctube_node/README.md

   * Client
     * (I hope) [appealing default layout](https://i.imgur.com/lXSnNQq.png) (dark theme, responsive) served by node server, better one for large screens coming
     * Easily bookmark your settings with URL hash (e.g. `.../#user=myname&control=mychannel&maxWidth=10`)
+    * Add a bookmarklet to add videos from a YouTube page directly (per channel).
+Or use the RPC yourself in other ways.
     * detailed sync information (e.g. client drift from host)
     * technically works via chat commands but can be abstracted into UI